Architecture

 kindling expose creates a secure tunnel for OAuth callbacks:

-Internet → Tunnel Provider (TLS) → localhost:80 → ingress-nginx → App Pod
+Internet → Tunnel Provider (TLS) → localhost:80 → Traefik → App Pod

 Supported providers: